dclab-skku/dclab-skku.github.io/docs/_research_area/social_contract.md

 * If your health status changes (including pregnancy), tell me in private so that we can investigate how to best accommodate your needs
 * If you see someone acting in an unsafe manner, simply remind them what they should be doing
 * If you are about to take a course of antibiotics, you should remove yourself from the laboratory until a week after finishing the course of antibiotics.
 There is a real risk that you could develop a *Clostridium difficile* Infection if you do not
-* Never gush to Pat about Harvard<a href="#footnote"><sup>\*</sup></a>

 ### General expectations for labbies

 * Effort - Your success won't be dictated by working Y hours.
 Your mental health and work-life balance is important.
-Read this blog post by Pat about [Your Personal Effort Report](http://www.academichermit.com/2018/03/12/Effort-distribution.html).
-Making your pie chart isn't necessarily the best option (i.e. working more hours), perhaps it would be better to adjust your effort distribution
   * Seek to improve yourself without feeling the need to compete against your colleagues.
 [Others’ success will not prevent yours](https://dynamicecology.wordpress.com/2019/05/08/seagulling-ego-itching-powder-supporting-one-another-and-happiness/)
   * Be your own worst critic
   * If you are not passionate about what you are doing.
 Bring it up to Pat and let's find something that gets you excited